yloose/openhab-addons/bundles/org.openhab.binding.alarm/README.md

 ```

 If you bind the alarm zones this way, you have to feed them manually in rules.
 You can also bind them directly to real switches.
-Let's say you have a window switch and you like to map this switch directly to alarm zone one:
+Let's say you have a window Switch and you like to map this switch directly to alarm zone one:

 ```java
 Switch Kitchen_Window "Kitchen" { channel=".....", channel="alarm:controller:home:alarmZone_1" [profile="follow"] }